 ACO grants are part of Blue Shield’s Two Percent Pledge which limits their annual income net revenue in order to return the difference above that amount to its members.

 Huntington Memorial Hospital is a 626-bed not-for-profit hospital that is home to the only trauma center in the San Gabriel Valley.
 Renowned for its programs in neurosciences, cardiovascular services and cancer care, Huntington Hospital is an active teaching hospital with Graduate Medical Education programs in internal medicine and general surgery.
 In 2011, the hospital was granted Magnet status and named a Best Hospital (regional) by U.S. News and World Report in ten specialties.
-Huntington Hospital has a regional neonatal intensive care unit, treating babies with the highest acuity.
+Huntington Hospital has a regional neonatal intensive care unit (NICU), treating babies with the highest acuity.
 For nearly 120 years, Huntington Hospital has been committed to serving its community with excellence, compassion and respect.
 Consistent with its mission, the hospital provides millions of dollars in charity care and benefits for vulnerable populations, and towards health research, education and training and support programs that may otherwise be absent from the community.
-These programs include geriatric psychiatric services, children’s asthma management and diabetes workshops in English and Spanish.
+These programs include geriatric psychiatric services, children’s and an asthma management program.